Play Therapy: Play Therapists Impact On Mental Health

 How can parents participate?

-Counselors sometimes include parents in PT sessions.
+Counselors sometimes include parents in play therapy sessions.
 They may ask the parent to play with the child while they watch from behind a two-way mirror.
 This process allows the parent to interact with the child as they do at home while the counselor watches and makes observations.

-The play counselor may also ask the parent to play with their child at home and take notes or journal about the experience.
-This homework assignment allows parents to be a part of their child's therapy while contributing to their child's healing and maturation.
+The play therapist may also ask the parent to play with their child at home and take notes or journal about the experience.
+This play therapy homework assignment allows parents to be a part of their child's therapy while contributing to their child's healing and maturation.

 Adlerian play therapy

-The Adlerian version of PT combines direct, child-centered, and parent-assisted therapy techniques.
+The Adlerian version of play therapy combines direct, child-centered, and parent-assisted therapy techniques.
 The counselor, the child, or the parent may direct the play experience at different times.
 Often, the goal of treatment is to help the child become more interested in social experiences, gain insights, and learn new skills.

 Types of play therapy